JuliaEarth/GeoStats.jl/docs/src/data.md

 GeoStats.jl is integrated with the [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl)
 project.
-This means that one can use any `Meshes.Data` in geostatistical workflows.
-In summary, any type that is a subtype of `Meshes.Data` and that implements `Meshes.domain` and `Meshes.values` is compatible with the framework.
+In summary, any type that is a subtype of `Meshes.Data` and that implements `Meshes.domain` and `Meshes.values` is compatible with the framework and can be used in geostatistical workflows.

-Please ask in our community channels if you have questions about custom geospatial data types.
+Please ask in our community channels if you need help implementing custom geospatial data types.